Molineux Stadium: Stadium

 The Steve Bull Stand (formerly the John Ireland Stand).

 The Sir Jack Hayward Stand (formerly the Jack Harris Stand and also known as 'The South Bank'), is a single tier, safe standing terrace.

 The Stan Cullis Stand (also known as The North Bank) is the most recently renovated stand.

 The Billy Wright Stand holds the team dressing rooms, media booths and the family section.

 The total seated capacity of the stands is approximately 31,500, with a temporary seating area lifting the present official capacity to 32,050.
 The current stadium design stems from the early 1990s when it was extensively redeveloped to become a modern all-seater venue in accordance with the Taylor Report, which required British football stadia to provide seating for all those attending.

 In the days before seating regulations, the ground could hold more than 60,000 spectators; the record attendance for a match at the ground is 61,315 for a Football League First Division game against Liverpool on 11 February 1939.
 The 1940s and 1950s saw average attendances for seasons regularly exceed 40,000, coinciding with the club's peak on the field.

-Molineux has hosted England internationals.
+Molineux has hosted six England internationals.
 The first was a 6–1 win over Ireland on 7 March 1891.
 England again beat Ireland, this time 4–0, on 14 February 1903 and lost to Wales 2–1 on 5 February 1936.
-The last was a 5–2 defeat of Denmark in a 1958 World Cup qualifier on 5 December 1956.
-In 2022 Molineux hosted a 0-0 Nationals League draw with Italy and a 0-4 defeat to Hungary.
+The fourth was a 5–2 defeat of Denmark in a 1958 World Cup qualifier on 5 December 1956.
+In 2022 Molineux hosted a 0-0 Nationals League draw with Italy and a 0–4 defeat to Hungary.
 It has also hosted four England under-21 internationals (in 1996, 2008, 2014 and 2018) and, in 2005, hosted some European Youth Championship qualifying matches.

 On 24 June 2003, Molineux also became Wolverhampton's biggest live concert venue, with Bon Jovi performing in front of 34,000 people.

 Up until May 2011, the ground had a capacity of 29,400.
 However the 5,500 Stan Cullis Stand was knocked down for redevelopment and 230 seats in the lower tier of the Steve Bull Stand were taken out as part of the process taking temporary capacity down to 23,670.
 The lower tier of the new North Bank (holding 4,000) was opened for use in September 2011 for the team's second home game of the season, which took the stadium capacity up to 27,670.
 The upper tier on the new stand (3,700 seats) was completed by the start of the 2012–13 season, taking the overall capacity of the stadium up to 31,700.
 However the club have delayed the second phase of the redevelopment in rebuilding the Steve Bull Stand.
 Following relegation from the top flight in 2012, the South-West Corner was dismantled until regaining promotion six years later.